 Violence against children can occur anywhere at any time.
 The list of places is almost limitless: in their home, in schools, on the streets, in care or justice institutions, in the community, in cyberspace.
-The forms of violence are also appallingly varied and include domestic violence, bullying, online A fair, effective and humane justice system as a necessary requirement to protect children from violence.
+The forms of violence are also appallingly varied and include domestic violence, bullying, online and physical sexual exploitation, trafficking, forced labour, the use of children by organised crime, armed and terrorist groups, and in some instances, harmful practices.
+All of these require accountability mechanisms to end impunity which cannot happen without a fair, effective and humane justice system.

+A fair, effective and humane justice system as a necessary requirement to protect children from violence.